SylviaOne/Repo-hub/README.md

-## Why did the clown have neck pain? - Because he slept funny
+## How come the stadium got hot after the game?
+Because all of the fans left.